 Tuck medium and lightweight stuff onto shelves suspended from the ceiling.
-The wooden garage shelves are designed to fit into that unused space above the garage doors (you need 16 in. of clearance to fit a shelf and standard 12-1/2 in. high plastic bins).
+The wooden overhead garage storage shelves are designed to fit into that unused space above the garage doors (you need 16 in. of clearance to fit a shelf and standard 12-1/2 in. high plastic bins).
 However, you can adjust the shelf height and put them anywhere.
 The only limitation is weight.
 We designed this 4 x 6-ft. shelf to hold about 160 lbs., a load that typical ceiling framing can safely support.
-Click here for the full plans.

 Yard Tool Organizer